svanhoutte/wyze_garmin_sync/README.md

 Login/Pass/TOTP is not working anymore Wyze requires an API key and id to log in Visit the Wyze developer API portal to generate an API ID/KEY: https://developer-api-console.wyze.com/#/apikey/view

+For garmin authentication with 2FA :
+First run the docker compose this way : docker compose run --rm wyzegarminconnect
+You ll be prompted for the MFA code, enter it, this will create the token that will be valid for like 6 months.
+Once the token is created you don't have to authenticate again as long as the token is valid and you can run the docker compose run -d

 ## Install through docker compose

 [![Docker](https://img.shields.io/docker/v/svanhoutte/wyzegarminconnect/latest?logo=docker)](https://hub.docker.com/repository/docker/svanhoutte/wyzegarminconnect)